Kunzea linearis: Distribution and habitat

 Kunzea linearis mostly grows in coastal to lowland shrubland in impoverished soils and peat bogs.
 It mostly occurs in the northern part of the North Island from North Cape south to Ahipara and the Karikari Peninsula and sporadically south of there.
 It is the most distinctive of the New Zealand kunzeas.

 Conservation

-This kunzea is listed as "At Risk - Declining".
-The main threats to the species are loss of habitat, collecting for firewood and hybridisation with other kunzeas in urban settings.
+This Kunzea species is listed as "At Risk - Declining".
+The main threats to the species are loss of habitat, collecting for firewood and hybridisation with other Kunzea species in urban settings.

 Use in horticulture

 Rawiri manuka is most easily propagated from fresh seed.